igemuoftATG/wiki2016/src/markdown/Software.md

 ### User Experience

-Upon opening the app for the first time, the user would be asked to create a project, as shown in Appendix IV below, and will be prompted to provide a project name, project location, date, and any additional notes, as shown in Appendix V below.
+Upon opening the app for the first time, the user would be asked to create a project, as shown in Appendix IV.A below, and will be prompted to provide a project name, project location, date, and any additional notes, as shown in Appendix IV.B below.
 Alternatively, if the app has been used before, the user would be able to select a previously created project.
-A sample project is shown in Appendix VI.
+A sample project is shown in Appendix IV.C.

-Each project would contain multiple tests, as shown in for each of which the user would be prompted to create the following fields: test name, date, description, number of rows in the well plate, and number of columns in the well plate, as shown in Appendix VII.
-A list of tests is shown in Appendix VIII.
-Further, upon starting the test, the user would receive a prompt offering a choice to use an existing photo or take a new photo, after which the chosen photo would be saved and analyzed, as shown in Appendix IX.
+Each project would contain multiple tests, as shown in for each of which the user would be prompted to create the following fields: test name, date, description, number of rows in the well plate, and number of columns in the well plate.
+A list of tests is shown in Appendix IV.D.
+Further, upon starting the test, the user would receive a prompt offering a choice to use an existing photo or take a new photo, after which the chosen photo would be saved and analyzed.
 For expediency, we have advised users to place a control in the first row and the first column of the wells (position 1,1).

 Following this, our analytical algorithm would be used in combination with the number of row and column inputs in order to display a table of results showing differences in colour between the images of the control and images of the sample.
-In addition, a table showing estimated concentrations of analyte will be generated for the user, as shown in Appendix X.
+In addition, a table showing estimated concentrations of analyte will be generated for the user, as shown in Appendix IV.F.

 This data hierarchy has been created in order to support multiple tests for a single large location or project.
 Thus, the user would be able to store all tests related to the same area in an organized manner.